sailfishos-flatpak/main/AppDevelopment.md

 flatpak run --command=sh --arch=arm org.kde.Platform/arm/5.12
 ```

 If you get into the shell, all works as expected.
+See below for known issues.

 ## Compilation and packaging